-When the Median Empire was invaded by the Persian king, Cyrus the Great in the 6th century BCE it became part of the Persian Empire.
-This caused the religion of Zoroastrianism (fire worship) to become more popular and also established Persian cultural influences.
-Many of the local peoples of Caucasian Albania came to be known as fire worshipers, which may be a sign of their Zoroastrian faith.
+When the Median Empire was invaded by the Persian king, Cyrus the Great in the 6th century BCE, it became part of the Persian Empire.
+As a result, the religion of Zoroastrianism (fire worship) to become more popular.
+The Persian rule also naturally established many Persian cultural influences.
+Many of the local peoples of Caucasian Albania came to be known as ‘fire worshipers’; probably a sign of their Zoroastrian faith.

-This empire lasted over 250 years and was eventually conquered by Alexander the Great.
-The Seleucid Greeks inherited the Caucasus following Alexander’s death in 323 BCE, but were ultimately ruined by pressures from Rome, the Greeks, and the Parthians – a nomadic Iranian tribe from Central Asia, which moved into northern eastern Seleucid domains.
-Caucasian tribes also began to establish their own independent kingdom for the first time since the Median invasion.
+This Empire lasted over 250 years and was eventually conquered by Alexander the Great.
+The Seleucid Greeks inherited the Caucasus following Alexander’s death in 323 BCE.
+However, they were ultimately ruined by pressures from Rome, the Greeks, and the Parthians – a nomadic Iranian tribe from Central Asia, which moved into northern eastern Seleucid domains.
+At this time, Caucasian tribes established their own independent kingdoms for the first time since the Median invasion.

 Caucasian Albania, the Parthians, and the Sassanian conquest

-However, in the 2nd or 1st century BCE the region became a centre of conflict as Romans and Parthians began to expand their own domains, most of Albania came, very briefly, under the domination of Roman legions along with Parthian rule.
+However, in the 2nd or 1st century BCE the region became a centre of conflict.
+As the Romans and Parthians began to expand their own domains, most of Albania came, very briefly, under the domination of Roman legions alongside Parthian rule in other parts.

-A rock carving of what is believed to be the eastern-most Roman inscription can be found just southwest of Baku at the site of Gobustan.
+A rock carving of what is believed to be the eastern-most Roman inscription was found southwest of Baku, in Gobustan.
 It is inscribed by Legio XII Fulminata at the time of Emperor Domitian.
 Eventually Caucasian Albania subsequently came fully under Parthian rule.